isaaguilar/terraform-operator-website/content/docs/references/v0.9.0-pre2/_index.md

     - name: 'twitter:description'
       value: This is the references page
 layout: docs
-weight: 1010
+weight: 1011
 showJumpToSection: false
-aliases:
+hidden: true
-- /docs/references/latest
+subMenuHidden: true
 ---

 <div class="note">
-This doc is good for Terraform Operator release v0.9.0-pre3+ and covers the resource apiVersion: <code>v1alpha2</code>
+This doc is good for Terraform Operator release v0.9.0-pre2 only and covers the resource apiVersion: <code>v1alpha2</code>
 </div>

 The following is a list of configurable parameters of the `Terraform` CRD.
 A brief description about each parameter will be defined here.
 Fore more in-depth details about the features, see [Core Concepts](../../architecture).